Hexavalent chromium: Toxicity

 The LD50 of lead chromate is 5 g/kg (oral, rats).
 This low toxicity is attributed to its extremely low solubility.
 Consequently lead chromate remains a common, even preferred, pigment.

 Chronic inhalation from occupational exposures increases the risk of respiratory cancers.
 The most common form of lung malignancies in chromate workers is squamous cell carcinoma.
 Ingestion of chromium(VI) through drinking water has been found to cause cancer in the oral cavity and small intestine.
 It can also cause irritation or ulcers in the stomach and intestines, and toxicity in the liver.
 Liver toxicity shows the body's apparent inability to detoxify chromium(VI) in the GI tract where it can then enter the circulatory system.

 Of 2,345 unsafe products in 2015 listed by the EU Commission for Justice, Consumers and Gender Equality some 64% came from China, and 23% were clothing articles, including leather goods (and shoes) contaminated with hexavalent chromium.
 Chromate-dyed textiles or chromate-tanned leather shoes can cause skin sensitivity.

 In the U.S., the OSHA PEL for airborne exposures to hexavalent chromium is 5 μg/m^{3}.
 The U.S. National Institute for Occupational Safety and Health proposed a REL of 0.2 μg/m^{3} for airborne exposures to hexavalent chromium.

 Based on the findings of the National Toxicology Program (NTP)—which is headquartered in the National Institute of Environmental Health Sciences (NIEHS)—in 2014, California established a state-wide drinking water standard of 10 parts per billion (ppb)—micrograms per liter (MCL) of 10 ppb—"specifically for hexavalent chromium, not total chromium."

 For drinking water, the United States Environmental Protection Agency (EPA) does not have a Maximum Contaminant Level (MCL) for hexavalent chromium.

 Remediation of hexavalent chromium in water

 The removal of hexavalent chromium from aqueous solutions can be achieved in several ways.
 The more practical methods focus on reduction of Cr(VI) to Cr(III).
-Biological agents have also been investigated. are capable of reducing Cr(VI).
+Biological agents have also been investigated to see if they are capable of reducing Cr(VI).
 Experiments with activated sludge have also shown its ability to reduce Cr(VI) to Cr(III).